-The proposed parcel division would not have any impact that could affect the risk of fire.
+The proposed project would not have any impact that could affect the risk of fire.
 The subject parcel does not have any significant slopes or other geographical features that would exacerbate the risk of fire, nor does any potential future residential development pose any increase in wildfire risks.
-All residential development is subject to the town's regulations including defensible space requirements and modern building methodologies.
+All residential development is subject to the town's regulations including defensible space requirements and the Wildland Urban Interface building materials and methods.
 The Town Fire Marshal reviewed the project application and expressed no concern regarding fire risk.
 The project would have a less than significant impact.

 C, D: Less than significant impact.
 New utility connections to the property would be undergrounded, significantly reducing the risk of fire.
-Residential construction on the resulting parcels would not pose a risk of fire higher than any other typical single-family construction.
+Residential construction on the property would not pose a risk of fire higher than any other residential construction.
 No additional infrastructure such as new power lines, roads, fuel breaks, emergency water sources, or other similar utilities would be required to support the project.

 The project site does not contain any surface water.
-Slopes are relatively gentle on the project area, approximately 4%, meaning slopes would not be likely to increase the risk of exacerbating fire or of creating dangerous post-fire conditions through slope instability, landslides, or runoff.
+Slopes are relatively gentle on the project area, 5% from North to South and would not be likely to increase the risk of exacerbating fire or of creating dangerous post-fire conditions through slope instability, landslides, or runoff.
 The Town Fire official reviewed the project application materials and did indicate any concern that the project might increase the risk of fire.
 Impacts of the project would be less than significant.